anish-kondepudi/HealthTracker/README.md

-# HealthTracker
-A website to track your fitness and health journey!
-(started on 6/18/21)

 # Health Tracker

-Health Tracker is a Web App created to track your fitness journey!
+Health Tracker is a Web Application created to track your fitness journey!
 You can log your sleep, diet, exercise, and mental health and recieve insightful statistics back.

 This project was architected by [Anish Kondepudi](https://github.com/anish-kondepudi) and [Mihika Krishna](https://https://github.com/kombuchan).

-Below are the languages used in creating this Web App:
+__Below are the languages used in creating this Web App:__

 ```bash
 1. Python